 Final Destination Report (available on the second tab in the spreadsheet) - applicants will only appear in this list when they have been placed, and therefore have their final destination confirmed.

-More information on how to access, download, and interpret the data can be found in the adviser portal user guide.
+More information on how to access, download, and interpret the data can be found in our adviser portal guidance.

 Upgrade your insight, with additional reports